Your serve! Russian military takes up badminton

 MOSCOW Forget nuclear missiles.
 Russia's military arsenal will soon be bristling with badminton rackets.

-Hoping to keep soldiers and recruits in fighting form without great expense, the Defence Ministry plans to buy 10,000 badminton rackets and tens of thousands of shuttlecocks next year, the newspaper Izvestia reported on Monday.
+Hoping to keep soldiers and recruits in fighting form without great expense, the Defense Ministry plans to buy 10,000 badminton rackets and tens of thousands of shuttlecocks next year, the newspaper Izvestia reported Monday.

 Call it military exercise.